- AC-DC Power Conversion

-Choosing the right LDO linear voltage regulator is critically important.
-Power management is vital in a world driven by smaller devices reliant upon batteries that require efficient power consumption and precision.Microchip's linear low dropout LDO regulators feature ultra-low quiescent current, ultra-low dropout voltage, ultra-high ripple rejection, very accurate output, fast transient response, wide selection of packages and wide input voltage range.
+Choosing the right linear Low-Dropout (LDO) voltage regulator is critically important.
+Power management is vital in a world driven by smaller devices reliant upon batteries that require efficient power consumption and precision.Our linear LDO regulators feature ultra-low quiescent current, ultra-low dropout voltage, ultra-high ripple rejection, very accurate output, fast transient response, a wide selection of packages and a wide input voltage range.